typpo/blog/source/_posts/2014-04-15-mint-is-misleading-users-about-heartbleed.markdown

 categories:
 ---

-*Update April 15, 2014: Mint followed up and made a clear statement that the site has never uesd a version of OpenSSL vulnerable to Heartbleed.
+**Update** *April 15, 2014: Mint followed up and made a clear statement that the site has never used a version of OpenSSL vulnerable to Heartbleed.
 This is great news.
 Hopefully in the future Mint will move quickly and definitively to address security concerns.*

 [Mint.com](http://mint.com) is a popular personal finance site used by over 10 million people.
 Users enter bank logins and Mint aggregates everything so you can see your financials in one place.